×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

-"Cost of living here is far less than the USA as are excellent restaurants, bars, clubs, etc," said one expat in Rosarito.
+"Cost of living here is far less than the USA as are excellent restaurants, bars, clubs, etc," remarked one foreigner who made the move to Rosarito.

 "Versalles, Aralias & Fluvial just to name a few.
 Rentals are found easy with boots on ground.
 You need to view in person and no deposits until you arrive.
 Otherwise, most likely, you will have a problem with your deposit and may never see it.
-In Zona Romantica (my opinion is that it’s for visitors/tourist) you will have fireworks almost every night, many tourist, road blocks for celebrations/water repairs, spring/winter breaks, flooding during the rainy season, and parties non-stop," said one person in Puerto Vallarta.
+In Zona Romantica (my opinion is that it’s for visitors/tourist) you will have fireworks almost every night, many tourist, road blocks for celebrations/water repairs, spring/winter breaks, flooding during the rainy season, and parties non-stop," said one expat in Puerto Vallarta.

 Connect